 Chapter 13 Bankruptcy

 A Chapter 13 Bankruptcy involves regular payments to the trustee to pay the creditors based upon the Bankruptcy plan submitted to the court.
 This type is used when an individual has assets such as a house that are above the exemption levels and they do not wish to liquidate.
 Also, due to the change in Bankruptcy laws in 2005, if a person or couple wishes to file a Chapter 7 Bankruptcy, they must meet the "means test".
 The first step is to determine if your income is under the state median income for a household of your size.
-For example, currently for a one-person household, the median income in Indiana is $45,834 annually.
-For a family of four, that is $76,600.00.
+For example, currently for a one-person household, the median income in Indiana is $51,689.00 annually.
 However, even if you do not meet the income level, there is still further calculations based on you individual circumstances that may qualify you for a Chapter 7 bankruptcy.
 Your best course of action is to schedule a free consultation with a bankruptcy attorney and find out what your options are.